 IMPORTANT: Check with your instructor to make sure you use the style they require.
 And whatever style you choose, BE CONSISTENT!

 Plagiarism is the act of using someone else's words or ideas without giving them credit, either intentionally or unintentionally.
-Including citations in your work can help you avoid accusations of plagiarism.
+Citing the source of information or ideas you have included in your work through the use of citations can help you avoid accusations of plagiarism.

 Some professors distinguish between intentional and unintentional plagiarism, but the consequences can be equally unpleasant.
 Consequences can include redoing the assignment, getting a zero on the assignment, failing the course, and being expelled from the college.